 These African animals are the world's tallest mammals.

-Let us explore some of the interesting facts and information about these beautiful safari animals.
+Let us explore some of the interesting facts and information about these beautiful African animals.

-You will notice from giraffe pictures take in their natural habitat that these African animals prefer woodlands areas.
+In their natural habitat these African animals prefer woodlands areas.

 This is where they will find food trees for them to browse.

 If fresh green food is available they do not need water.

 If that is the case you are unlikely to see them at rivers and lakes.

 They usually feed and move around during the cooler parts of the day in the early morning and late afternoon.